olafnub/bc-guide/paths/foundation/2-introduction-to-web3.md

 | **Web2 (2000s–now)** | Web2 came along and it introduced the idea of a more social internet.
 Where now people are able to interact and post their own content. | Social media, user-generated content, big platforms like YouTube, Facebook, Reddit.
 Apps became interactive but also centralized (meaning 1 company at top controlled all).
 | **Web3 (emerging)** | Web3, which is hypothesized to be the next stage of the internet, allows users to build applications on decentralized networks, aka a blockchain. | Focuses on decentralization, privacy, and digital ownership.
 Think apps *without* a central company running the show.

-This is essentially birdseye view of the evolution of the internet, We'll go deeper into certain topics later in the course. _Fun Fact: The term Web3 was actually first introduced ~6 years after the launch of Bitcoin by Gavin Wood, [founder of Polkadot and co-founder of Ethereum](https://en.wikipedia.org/wiki/Web3#:~:text=The%20term%20%22web3%22%20was%20coined%20by%20Polkadot%20founder%20and%20Ethereum,idea%20of%20web3%20gained%20popularity)._
+This is essentially birds-eye view of the evolution of the internet, We'll go deeper into certain topics later in the course. _Fun Fact: The term Web3 was actually first introduced ~6 years after the launch of Bitcoin by Gavin Wood, [founder of Polkadot and co-founder of Ethereum](https://en.wikipedia.org/wiki/Web3#:~:text=The%20term%20%22web3%22%20was%20coined%20by%20Polkadot%20founder%20and%20Ethereum,idea%20of%20web3%20gained%20popularity)._

 Note: Cryptocurrency, blockchain, NFTs, etc, are all in the web3 umbrella!